This page was updated on 02 July 2021. To view changes, please see page updates

 - about referring them to an intensive family support service or other local support service if they still do not wish to be referred to a FWS.
 (Refer to Procedure 1 Referral to another agency.)

 Complete the referral

-To complete a FWS referral, complete the online referral form in the Family and Child Connect portal.
+To make a referral to the FWS, complete the online referral form in the Queensland Family Support Referral portal.

 The form will provide options to refer to Family and Child Connect, an Intensive Family Support Service, or an Aboriginal and Torres Strait Islander FWS.
 Select the option to refer the family to a FWS and complete all other details required on the form.

 Attach a copy of the completed referral in the relevant event in ICMS.